cures-hub/cures-condec-jira/doc/features/dashboard.md

 # Knowledge Dashboard

-ConDec supports decision knowledge sharing and collaborative decision making using a rationale backlog and in meeting agendas.
+ConDec presents **metrics calculated on the knowledge graph data structure** in a knowledge dashboard.

-The dashboard shows metrics regarding the
+The dashboard comprises four dashboard items that show the following metrics:
-- intra-rationale completeness (e.g., *are there arguments for the decisions?*),
+- the **rationale coverage** of requirements and code, e.g., *how many decisions are documented for a requirement?*,
-- the rationale coverage of requirements and code (e.g., *how many decisions are documented for a requirement?*),
+- **intra-rationale completeness**, e.g., *are there arguments for the decisions?*,
-- the rationale-to-artifact traceability (e.g., *is it possible to navigate to the requirements affected by a decision?*), and
+- **general metrics**, e.g., *how many rationale elements are documented per origin/documentation location?*,
-- the feature branch quality regarding the rationale documentation.
+- **metrics on the knowledge in git** branches, e.g., *do the rationale elements documented in code comments and commit messages of a branch fulfill the [definition of done](quality-checking.md)?*

 ## Rationale Coverage